marklailai/github.io/freqT/freqTrade_part5.md

     return dataframe
 ```
 ## Tips for Working with Indicators
-Always check for NaN values at the start of datasets.
+- Always check for `NaN` values at the start of datasets.

-Normalize values if comparing across indicators.
+- Normalize values if comparing across indicators.

-Use multiple timeframes for confirmation (advanced).
+- Use multiple timeframes for confirmation (advanced).

-Don’t overfit!
+- Do **NOT** overfit!
 Simpler often works better.

 ## Summary
 |Indicator	|Purpose	                        |Buy Signal Example                  |